XulbuX/Minecraft/README.md

 # Minecraft
-All sorts of things I do in Minecraft (Java).
+All sorts of things I do in/for Minecraft (Java).